 Related literature.
 This paper contributes to the large literature on the costs of inflation.
-Previous work identifies inflation costs from a range of mechanisms, such as "shoe leather costs" of holding less money (e.g., Bailey, 1956; Friedman, 1969; İmrohoroğlu, 1992; Lucas, 2000); "menu costs" from changing prices and the associated price distortions (e.g. Burstein and Hellwig, 2008; Nakamura, Steinsson, Sun, and Villar, 2018; Alvarez, Beraja, Gonzalez-Rozada, and Neumeyer, 2019); tax distortions (e.g. Feldstein, Green, and Sheshinski, 1978; Altig, Auerbach, Eidschun, Kotlikoff, and Ye, Forthcoming); uncertainty due to volatile inflation (Friedman, 1977); cognitive costs due to complexity and difficulty in budgeting (Shiller 1997; Stantcheva 2024); and broader social and economic costs such as declining trust in government.
+Previous work identifies inflation costs from a range of mechanisms, such as "shoe leather costs" of holding less money (e.g. Bailey, 1956; Friedman, 1969; İmrohoroğlu, 1992; Lucas, 2000); "menu costs" from changing prices and the associated price distortions (e.g. Burstein and Hellwig, 2008; Nakamura et al., 2018; Alvarez et al., 2019); tax distortions (e.g. Feldstein, Green and Sheshinski, 1978; Altig et al., Forthcoming); uncertainty due to volatile inflation (Friedman, 1977); cognitive costs due to complexity and difficulty in budgeting (Shiller 1997; Stantcheva 2024); and broader social and economic costs such as declining trust in government.
 Fischer and Modigliani (1978) review many of these costs in a unified framework.
-Binetti, Nuzzi, and Stantcheva (2024) present survey evidence about which of these costs are perceived to be most important, and find that cognitive costs are key.
+Binetti, Nuzzi and Stantcheva (2024) present survey evidence about which of these costs are perceived to be most important.
 Besides these other costs, we argue for significant "conflict costs" of inflation via the labor market.

 A range of papers study how inflation leads to welfare costs in the labor market by lowering real wages.
-Surveys from Shiller (1997), Stantcheva (2024) and Afrouzi et al. (2024b) show that people dislike inflation in large part because they believe high inflation lowers real wages.
+Surveys from Shiller (1997), Stantcheva (2024) and Afrouzi et al. (2024a) show that people dislike inflation in large part because they believe high inflation lowers real wages.
 Our mechanism suggests a reason for this view.
-People know that if prices have risen faster than the default nominal wage offered by their employer, they must engage in painful conflict with their employer to rectify the situation.
-Del Canto, Grigsby, Qian, and Walsh (2023) operationalize a general sufficient-statistic approach in order to estimate the effect of inflationary shocks on welfare, taking into account, amongst other channels, the effect of inflation on real wages.
-We believe that the behavior of real wages is an important but incomplete account of the costs of inflation that operate in the labor market.
+People know that if prices have risen faster than wages, then they must engage in painful conflict with their employer to rectify the situation.
+Papers such as Del Canto et al. (2023), Ferreira et al. (2023), and Pallotti et al. (2023) use a sufficient-statistic approach to estimate the effect of inflationary shocks on welfare, taking into account amongst other channels the effect of inflation on real wages.
+We argue that the behavior of real wages is an important but incomplete account of the costs of inflation that operate in the labor market.
 Rather, having nominal wages keep up with prices entails significant additional welfare costs due to conflict.

 In arguing that inflation leads workers to take costly actions, our paper relates to some previous evidence.
 Stantcheva (2024) provides key survey evidence about how inflation affects workers' behavior.
 The survey shows that workers believe firms have discretion over whether to grant higher nominal pay growth during times of inflation; while people react to inflation by taking costly actions such as searching for other jobs or asking for pay increases.
-Hajdini, Knotek, Leer, Pedemonte, Rich, and Schoenle (2023) show that workers who receive an information treatment about higher infla-
+Pilossoph and Ryngaert (2022) show that workers with higher inflation expectations are more likely to search for new jobs in order to secure nominal pay increases.
+Hajdini et al. (2023) show that workers who receive an information treatment about higher inflation are more likely to search for other jobs.
+Besides providing additional survey evidence consistent with these papers, we model the welfare effects of inflation due to these costly actions, and quantify the costs with our survey and model.
+In this way, our paper contributes to a broader agenda that fields surveys to generate qualitative and quantitative insights about macroeconomic phenomena (Stantcheva, 2023).

-&lt;sup>4Previous work by Jo (2019), Costain, Nakov, and Petit (2019) and Blanco and Drenik (2023) studies positive implications of state dependence in wage setting.
+&lt;sup>4Previous work by Jo (2019) and Costain, Nakov and Petit (2019) studies positive implications of state dependence in wage setting.

-&lt;sup>5Ferreira, Leiva, Nuño, Ortiz, Rodrigo, and Vazquez (2023) and Pallotti, Paz-Pardo, Slacalek, Tristani, and Violante (2023) apply a similar sufficient statistic approach.
-Auclert (2019) develops the sufficient-statistic approach, in order to analyze the positive implications of monetary policy shocks.
+&lt;sup>5Auclert (2019) develops the sufficient-statistic approach to analyzing the positive implications of monetary policy shocks.
 Doepke and Schneider (2006) also estimate the redistributional effect of inflation via asset markets, as opposed to labor markets.